 A few weeks after Revision 2012 payne came up with the idea of making an intro zooming from microcosm all the way out to macrocosm.
 Inspiration came from the famous Powers of ten video (1977) and the opening scene of the movie Contact (1997).
 It did not take long to convince the other team members, namely hunta, pap, strepto and skyrunner, of this idea and to start working on the intro.

 All content creation, animation, sequencing, and post-processing was done solely with our demo-tool Enigma Studio 4 (depicted in the figure below).
-You can download the tool, the project files and the full source-code from our website.
+You can download the tool, the project files and the full source code from our website.
 The current version counts around 100.000 lines of code, is written in C++ and uses Direct3D 11 and Qt 5.
 We have actively developed Enigma Studio since 2005.
 Thus, during the last year we could mainly concentrate on creating the intro content because most of user-interface and fundamental engine code had been written already.
 Though, we had to face a lot of new challenges such as memory management, size optimizing shaders, level-of-detail (LOD) techniques, L-systems for plants and animals, realistic skin generation for shells and finally the planet rendering.
-Besides the graphics, payne rewrote once more our software synthesizer, Tunefish, but more about that later.
+Besides the graphics, payne rewrote once more our software synthesizer Tunefish, but more on that later.

 The next step was to distribute the work to be done.
 Skyrunner is the main musician of our team.
 Hence, he was in charge of doing the soundtrack.
 Pap undertook the job of bringing life to the underwater scene.
 This task meant rewriting the L-system code of Transplant so that even animals (nautilus and shells) could be generated.
 Additionally, a swarm behavior simulation and a skin texture generator had to be implemented.
 Strepto decided to work on the terrain and the planet rendering on the basis of ray-marching.
 Payne was responsible for the intro content and all special effects shaders.
 Last but not least, hunta cared about all the remaining engine and tool code, as well as porting the texture generator from the CPU to the GPU on the basis of compute shaders.